-The SunShot Initiative Rooftop Solar Challenge as one of 22 Rooftop Solar Challenge teams selected from a total of 46 applicants to bring together city, county, and state officials, regulatory entities, private industry, universities, local utilities, and other regional stakeholders to clear a path for rapid expansion of solar energy and serve as models for other communities across the nation.
+Massachusetts was awarded a $566,354 grant from the U.S. Department of Energy SunShot Initiative Rooftop Solar Challenge as one of 22 Rooftop Solar Challenge teams selected from a total of 46 applicants for the period of February 2012 – February 2013.
+These grants brought together city, county, and state officials, regulatory entities, private industry, universities, local utilities, and other regional stakeholders to clear a path for rapid expansion of solar energy and serve as models for other communities across the nation.

 The Rooftop Solar Challenge is part of the SunShot Initiative, which strives to make solar energy cost-competitive with other forms of energy by the end of the decade, and part of the U.S. Department of Energy’s larger effort to position the United States as a global leader in the rapidly-growing solar market.